uk000/goto/README.md

   "enabled":true, "sendID": true}'
   ```

   This target will be triggered for requests carrying headers `foo` or `bar`.
-On the proxied request, additional headers will be set: `abc` with value copied from `foo`, an `def` with value copied from `bar`.
+On the proxied request, additional headers will be set: `abc` with value copied from `foo`, and `def` with value copied from `bar`.
 Also, header `foo` will be removed from the proxied request.

 <br/>